As a kid, I remember vividly the men going out on their row boats and returning with fish.

 I like adding a ton of veggies to a make a healthy Mexican fish dish.

-Even if it looks like too much, it’s not.
+Note: Even if it looks like too much, it’s not.
 Everything will cook down.
+You can certainly add more veggies to the foil packet.

 These are Calabacitas, a type of Mexican squash.
 If you can’t find these in the store, you can add Italian zucchini instead.